 For years I've lived my life this way, trying as best I can to realign myself with the earth, to notice things, to tune my body and mind back to the natural cycles of the meadows, the birds, the clouds.
 Maybe all my life I'd tried, but never hard enough.
 The world is a distracting place, and it likes to tell us stories about what is and isn't important.
 For too long I listened to the wrong stories.
 I got distracted.

 Herbalism and foraging were my way home, so I want to talk about how they helped me find myself again, why I practice them, and why I think anyone who wants to live a more authentic life, who wants to find roots, connection, belonging and truth should look first at their relationship with the things growing right around them.
-I'm going to share some of my story, too, because I think a lot of people might relate to it.

 Finding Something Lost